CGATOxford/cgat/doc/styleguide.rst

     In order to facilicate the incorporation of multiple-output scripts into pipelines, scripts should permit explicit labeling of output files such as ``--output-filename-<section>`` where section corresponds to the sections used in the script.
+In the example above, the script should also accept options called ``--output-filename-plot`` and ``--output-filename-removed``.

     .. note::